Married Since: 2019

 Our Home

 We look forward to welcoming your baby into our home.
-We own a three-bedroom, two-bath home in a neighborhood with many young families and children.
-We will set up a crib in our bedroom so we can have your baby close at night to meet his or her needs.
-When they are old enough, we will move them into their own bedroom.
-Our backyard overlooks a walnut orchard and has beautiful views of the mountains.
+We own a three-bedroom two-bath home in a neighborhood with many young families and children.
+We plan to set up a crib in our bedroom so we can have your baby close at night to meet his/her needs.
+When he/she is old enough, we will move him/her into his/her own bedroom.
+Our backyard overlooks a walnut orchard and has beautiful views of the Santa Cruz mountains.

-In our neighborhood, we take daily walks on the trail that runs along a creek and leads to a county park with a lake and many activities for families.
-We will take your baby there to run through the grass, throw pebbles in the water, climb and slide on the playground structures and take rides on the little engine train.
-Our town has a large, light-filled library where we will take your baby for fun activities like story time and puppet shows.
+In our neighborhood, we take daily walks on Los Gatos trail that runs along a creek and leads to a county park called Vasona with a lake and many activities for families.
+We will take your baby there to run through the grass, throw pebbles in the water, climb and slide on the playground structures, and take rides on the little engine train.
+Los Gatos has a sizeable light-filled library where we will take your baby for fun activities like Storytime and puppet shows.
 We will take your baby to swim lessons and baby gym classes.
-Your baby will be part of a large, diverse community.
+Your baby will be part of a large diverse community here in the Bay Area.
 We enjoy trying the many ethnic restaurants here and talking to people from all over the world.
-One thing we love about our home is within 20 minutes we can be walking down the beach on the coast.
-Your baby will spend many Saturdays with us building sand castles and putting his/her toes in the water.
+One thing we love about our home is that within 20 minutes we can walk down the beach on the coast.
+Your baby will spend many Saturdays with us building sandcastles and putting his/her toes in the water.

 >